Kennedy Brewer

 Post-conviction Appeals

-The following year, Brewer’s conviction was vacated, and he was moved from death row to pre-trial detention.
-The prosecution intended to retry Brewer for capital murder, but for a full five years the case was not moved to trial.
-Due to conflicts of interest in the Noxubee County District Attorney’s office in 2007, Ben Creekmore, the District Attorney of Oxford, Mississippi, was appointed Special Prosecutor in the Brewer case.
-Creekmore decided not to seek the death penalty and agreed not to oppose bail.
-Brewer was released in August 2007 while a new trial was pending.
+The following year, Mr. Brewer’s conviction was vacated, and he was moved from death row to pre-trial detention.
+The prosecution intended to retry Mr. Brewer for capital murder, but for a full five years, the case was not moved to trial.
+Due to conflicts of interest in the Noxubee County District Attorney’s office in 2007, Ben Creekmore, the district attorney of Oxford, Mississippi, was appointed special prosecutor in the Brewer case.
+District Attorney Creekmore decided not to seek the death penalty and agreed not to oppose bail.
+Mr. Brewer was released in August 2007 while a new trial was pending.

-During preparations for Brewer’s retrial, the Innocence Project asked the Mississippi Attorney General’s office to intervene in the investigation of the case.
+During preparations for Mr. Brewer’s retrial, the Innocence Project asked the Mississippi Attorney General’s Office to intervene in the investigation of the case.
 DNA testing during this investigation led to the implication of another man as the real perpetrator.
 The unidentified DNA profile discovered in 2001 matched to Justin Albert Johnson, one of the original suspects.
-Johnson then confessed to Christine Jackson’s murder as well as to an identical crime—the murder of Courtney Smith committed in September 1990 also in Noxubee County.
-Johnson assured the investigators that he acted alone in both crimes.
+Mr. Johnson then confessed to Christine Jackson’s murder as well as to an identical crime — the murder of Courtney Smith committed in September 1990 also in Noxubee County.
+Mr. Johnson assured the investigators that he acted alone in both crimes.

-Eighteen months before Brewer was arrested in the other crime, three-year-old Smith was raped and murdered and left in a pond near her home.
-The ex-boyfriend of the child’s mother, Levon Brooks, was charged and convicted, in large part, on the strength of bite mark analysis performed by West.
-Just as in Brewer’s case, Hayne, the medical examiner, called in West to analyze “bite marks” on the child’s wrist.
-West testified that the marks were human bite marks consistent with Levon Brooks’ two top teeth.
+Eighteen months before Mr. Brewer was arrested in the other crime, three-year-old Smith was raped and murdered and left in a pond near her home.
+The ex-boyfriend of the child’s mother, Levon Brooks, was charged and convicted, in large part, on the strength of bite mark analysis performed by Dr. West.
+Just as in Mr. Brewer’s case, Dr. Hayne, the medical examiner, called in Dr. West to analyze “bite marks” on the child’s wrist.
+Dr. West testified that the marks were human bite marks consistent with Mr. Brooks’ two top teeth.

-At the time of Smith’s murder, Johnson often visited a house near hers; at the time of Jackson’s murder, he was staying near the Jackson home.
-Johnson was the only suspect with a history of sexually assaulting women and girls, and he was an initial suspect in both crimes.
-The same sheriff’s officer investigated both crimes and the same District Attorney prosecuted both crimes.
-Twice they overlooked evidence pointing to Johnson and focused on an innocent man.
+At the time of the Smith murder, Mr. Johnson often visited a house near hers; at the time of the Jackson murder, he was staying near the Jackson home.
+Mr. Johnson was the only suspect with a history of sexually assaulting women and girls, and he was an initial suspect in both crimes.
+The same sheriff’s officer investigated both crimes and the same district attorney prosecuted both crimes.
+Twice, they overlooked evidence pointing to Mr. Johnson and focused on an innocent man.

-On February 15, 2008, charges against Kennedy Brewer were dropped and he was exonerated.
-On the same day, the Innocence Project, along with Mississippi Innocence Project co-counsel, won Brooks’ release from prison.
-Brooks was subsequently exonerated in March 2008.
+On Feb.
+15, 2008, charges against Mr. Brewer were dropped and he was exonerated.
+On the same day, the Innocence Project, along with Mississippi Innocence Project co-counsel, won Mr. Brooks’ release from prison.
+Mr. Brooks was subsequently exonerated in March 2008.
 He was represented by the Innocence Project and Mississippi Innocence Project.
-Since DNA testing could not be conducted in his case, he was exonerated based on Johnson’s confession and other evidence and is not listed as a DNA exoneration case.
+Since DNA testing could not be conducted in his case, he was exonerated based on Mr. Johnson’s confession and other evidence and is not listed as a DNA exoneration case.

 Legal assistance in the two cases was provided by Skadden, Arps, Slate, Meagher LLP and Affiliates, Andre de Gruy of the Office of Capital Defense Counsel in Mississippi, and Robert B. McDuff.